oemof/oemof-solph/docs/usage.rst

    :alt: variable_chp_plot.svg
    :align: center

-For now, :py:class:`~oemof.solph.components.ExtractionTurbineCHP` instances must have one input and two output flows.
+For now, :py:class:`~oemof.solph.components.extraction_turbine_chp.ExtractionTurbineCHP` instances must have one input and two output flows.
 The class allows the definition of a different efficiency for every time step that can be passed as a series of parameters that are fixed before the optimisation.
-In contrast to the :class:`~oemof.solph.network.Transformer`, a main flow and a tapped flow is defined.
+In contrast to the :py:class:`~oemof.solph.network.transformer.Transformer`, a main flow and a tapped flow is defined.
 For the main flow you can define a separate conversion factor that applies when the second flow is zero (*`conversion_factor_full_condensation`*).